 For students looking for safe, verified, and well-connected accommodation near Philadelphia’s top universities, amber offers a curated list of housing options tailored to your needs.
 With personalized assistance throughout your search and booking process, amber makes moving to Philly stress-free.

-Here are some top choices for student housing near Philadelphia:
+Here are some top choices for student housing apartments in Philadelphia:

 1. University Village Temple – A secure student community with easy access to Temple University.